akshendra/akshendra.github.io/the-madlad-reduce/index.md

 ```

 `reduce()` takes two parameters.
-- A `callback` function, would be the first. `reduce()` will go through every element of the array and passing this `callback` the following values.
+- A `callback` function, would be the first. `reduce()` will go through every element of the array and pass `callback` the following values.
-  - `acc` or accumulator, this value is like state, that gets updated on every call to keep track of the result
+  - `acc` or accumulator, this value is like state that gets updated on every call to keep track of the result
     - For the first call, it is equal to `initial` value provided as second parameter.
     - And in subsequent calls, `acc` will the value returned by the previous `callback` call.
   - `current`, the element of the array we are dealing with.
   - `index`, the current index of array
   - `array`, the array itself
 - The second parameter is `initial`, the first value of `acc`.
-This is optional and in case it is not provided, `acc` will start of as `undefined`.
+This is optional and in case it is not provided, `acc` will be the first element of the array .

 ### Simple example

-A very common example of `reduce()`, is to calculate the sum of an array of integers.
+A very common example of `reduce()` is to calculate the sum of an array of integers.

 ```js
 [1, 2, 3, 4, 5].reduce((sum, integer) => sum + integer, 0);
 ```

-In this example we don't need `index` and `array`, which is case in general with `reduce()`.
-And `acc`, `current` and `initial` play the parts of `acc`, `current` and `0` respectively.
+In this example, we don't need `index` and `array`, which is a case in general with `reduce()`.
+And `sum`, `integer` and `0` play the parts of `acc`, `current` and `initial` respectively.

 ### Now some practical examples

-These are some different sort of the examples I have found through out my code.
-Some of them might not be very smart as they are from the olden times and unmaintained codebases.
-I have still kept them, because they were showing a different use case.
-So, please have some mercy.
+I mentioned above that I went through some of my code to find examples of `reduce()`.
+I have listed below some of those which were different enough to represent a new use case.

 #### 1. Reducing to a boolean